 Response: Streetlights will be installed per the Frog Pond West Master Plan and regulations adopted by the City.
-Figure 42 of the Frog Pond West Master Plan identifies the streets within the development site (Frog Pond Ln, Columbine Ave, and Brisband St) as Local Streets.
-The proposed Tract/Street B and Tract A are shown as Pedestrian Connections in this figure.
-Tract/Street B is proposed as a local street in place of a Pedestrian Connection and the local street lighting standard is proposed for Tract/Street B. The Master Plan calls for the use of the Philips Hadco LED Westbrooke fixture for local streets.
-As shown in Sheets IL-1 to IL-4, these fixtures are proposed on all public and private streets.
+Figure 42 of the Frog Pond West Master Plan identifies the streets within the development site as Local Streets.
+The Master Plan calls for the use of the Philips Hadco LED Westbrooke fixture for local streets.